This article has links to products and services we love, which we may make commission from.

 - Check out the Jamestown Historical Society Museum in the summertime, the tiny museum will tell you everything you’d need to know about this old East Coast town.

-- Venture out to the gorgeous Fort Wetherill State Park, which was also seen in Moonrise Kingdom.
+- Venture out to the gorgeous Fort Wetherill State Park, also seen in the Moonrise Kingdom.

 - Stroll through the downtown and get a feel of the local flavor while you check out the shops and restaurants.

 - Visit the Historic New England Watson Farm, an over 200-year-old 265-acre working family farm in Jamestown that is open to the public where visitors can observe seasonal farm activities and participate in farming workshops.